bureaugewas/DAMP/README.md

 V1.0 (In progress) The goal of the first implementation is to build a simple Docker based API with basic data interfacing functionalities:

-- Ability to create one or multiple API instances with named endpoint (Done).
+- Ability to create one or multiple API instances with named endpoint.
+(DONE)
-- Ability to upload a .json file to that instance that can be directly queried over the internet (Done).
+- Ability to upload a .json file to that instance that can be directly queried over the internet.
+(DONE)
-- Ability for the owner of an endpoint instance to POST, PUT or DELETE .json data (Done).
+- Ability for the owner of an endpoint instance to POST, PUT or DELETE .json data.
+(DONE)
-- Simple User interface for login, logout and uploading files (Done).
+- Simple User interface for login, logout and uploading files.
+(DONE)
 - File upload from interface.
+(DONE)
 - Docker application that can be run on Umbrel.

 Future versions: